RyanKarl/cse-20289-sp18-assignments/homework02/README.md

 	prior experience with these file extensions that the above commands are used to decompress their contents.
 Note this was still a trial and error process, and other online resources were consulted, including howtogeek.com, stackoverflow.com, and opensource.com.
-After learning which commands were appropreiate for each extension, I implemented a for loop, that iterated through all of the arguements passed to the script (using the "$@" variable, as this is its default value), and check if its extension matched one mentioned in the assignment's instructions.
+After learning which commands were appropriate for each extension, I implemented a for loop, that iterated through all of the arguments passed to the script (using the "$@" variable, as this is its default value), and check if its extension matched one mentioned in the assignment's instructions.
 This was done with a case statement.
-Finally, I had the script execute the proper command on the arguement if a match was detected, and continued looping through each arguement until all were tested.
+Finally, I had the script execute the proper command on the argument if a match was detected, and continued looping through each argument until all were tested.

 3. What was the most challenging aspect of writing this script and how you overcame this issue.